 You use muscles in your hips, knees, and ankles that you normally don’t use.
 Navigating uneven terrain engages the glutes, quadriceps, hamstrings, calves, and thighs.
 Not only do you strengthen these muscles but you also improve your balance.

 This becomes important as you age and don’t have the agility and balance of youth.
-Hiking with a pack works every major muscle group in your body, building muscle tone while improving your cardiovascular fitness.
+Hiking with a pack works out every major muscle group in your body, building muscle tone while improving your cardiovascular fitness.

-I don’t think my body will ever look like it did in my twenty’s but at least this old geezer no longer has a beer belly!
+I don’t think my body will ever look like it did in my twenty’s but at least this old geezer no longer has a beer belly.
 All one needs to do is look at before and after pictures of thru-hikers to see the physical change in body structure.

-It Provides Multiple Health Benefits
+Hiking In Nature Provides Multiple Health Benefits

 When you enter geezer territory you are required by Medicare to have an annual wellness exam.
 I’ve never quite figured out why I have to make an appointment to see the doctor when I don’t have anything wrong with me, but Medicare doesn’t really care what I think, so I schedule an annual checkup.